violetaini/3xui-geo-auto-update/README.md

 On standard systems, the installer will try to install and start cron automatically if needed.

-On supported low-memory RHEL-like systems, the installer will automatically switch to **Supercronic** instead of relying on system cron.
+On supported low-memory RHEL-like systems, the installer first checks whether a usable built-in system cron already exists.
+If it does, the native system cron will be used.
+Otherwise, the installer automatically switches to **Supercronic**.

 ## Installation